Skip to main content

 Lake Emergency Medical ServicesMount Dora5

-The biggest impact was at Safeway at its Altamonte Springs facility, reporting 452 affected workers.
+The most significant filing came from Safeway at its Altamonte Springs facility, reporting 452 affected workers.
 Aramark Florida Int'l.
 University followed with 428 workers.

 Trend & Outlook